-Governance: Decisions on incurring new discretional liabilities are taken by Directors in consultation with the Chief Finance Officer.
-The risk of liabilities crystallising and requiring payment is monitored by the Finance team and reported to the Audit and Governance committee.
+Governance: Decisions on incurring new discretional liabilities are taken by Executive Directors in consultation with the Chief Finance Officer.
+The risk of liabilities crystallising and requiring payment is monitored by the Finance team and reported to both the Auditrelevant thematic committee and Governancethe investment committee.
 New liabilities/loans are reported to the Board for approval/notification as appropriate.